One thing we hear from enterprise IT sales reps is, “If we didn’t help write the RFP, they’re NOT buying from us. It’s a waste of my time.”

-In regulated industries the requirement to verify and audit third-party vendor risk becomes even more important with the added regulatory compliance risks of fines and sanctions.
-Vendor risk is most acute with cloud (SaaS) based service providers where your application design, data handling processes, third party APIs and underlying hosting infrastructure all become potential data leak vectors for your end customer.
-Compliance and InfoSec teams often can and will veto deals that don’t comply with their compliance standards or security requirements.What You Need to Know
+In regulated industries the requirement to verify and audit third-party vendor risk becomes even more important.
+That’s because of added compliance liabilities that include heavy fines and sanctions.
+Vendor risk is most acute with cloud-based service providers, where application design, data-handling processes, third-party APIs and underlying hosting infrastructure all represent potential vulnerabilities.
+Compliance and InfoSec teams can and often do veto deals that don’t comply with their security requirements.

 While compliance can stop an evaluation, it can also help enable it.
-The sooner you positively and effectively engage the client’s InfoSec and Risk teams in the sales process, the better.
+The sooner you positively and effectively engage the client’s InfoSec and risk teams in the sales process, the better.

 You don’t need to take a passive or defensive role in your customer’s due diligence process.
 Better preparation and active engagement will help you win more deals.
-Here is some final guidance to RFP response success: